 Another way you could do it is to buy a new lens.
 Lensbaby optics are great for seeing things in a new way.
 So is a vintage lens, or a fisheye or macro lens.
 There are plenty of inexpensive options out there, especially if you don’t mind buying second-hand.

 Whichever option you choose, don’t forget that the most powerful way to break free from your photography rut is to set yourself a specific creative brief or assignment.
 As you get used to this way of working certain themes will emerge in your work.
 Some of your assignments will turn into longer term projects you come back to over and over.
 This is creatively satisfying and helps you build a body of work.

 You could even work on an assignment with a friend.
 It’s fun to set yourselves the same brief and see how you interpret it differently.

 Looking back on that time when I found myself in a photography rut I wish I had given myself more creative briefs.
 I needed help to see that interesting subjects were all around me.

 I also wish that I had the knowledge that I have now and made more productive use of that time.

 This experience prompted me to write my latest ebook, The Magic of Black & White: 50 Assignments.
 No matter how deep your photography rut, you’ll find ideas that inspire you to go out and get shooting.
-This month you can buy it for just $10 (normal price $14).
 Click here to learn more.